bcobo/SIRENA/doc/SIRENA.rst

 * :option:`LrsT` and :option:`LbT`: running sum filter length and baseline averaging length.
 * :option:`tstartPulse1` and :option:`tstartPulse2` and :option:`tstartPulse3`: start time (in samples) of the first, second and third pulse in the record (0 if detection should be performed by the system; greater than 0 if provided by the user).
 * :option:`intermediate` and :option:`detectFile`: write intermediate file and name of this intermediate file.
+* :option:`XMLFile`: XML input FITS file with instrument definition (if :option:`preBuffer` = yes the library will be built by using filter lengths and their corresponding preBuffer values read from the XML input file).

 .. _libraryColumns: